-Non-Participating Pharmacy: means a pharmacy who does not have a signed written agreement and is not listed on the most current listing of the PBM's directory of Participating Pharmacy.
+Non-Participating Pharmacy: means a pharmacy who does not have a signed written agreement and is not listed on the most current listing of the PBM's directory of Participating Pharmacies.

-Non-Preferred Drug: means a drug the PBM has determined offers less value and/or costeffectiveness than Preferred Drugs.
-This would include Non-Preferred generic drugs, Non-Preferred brand name drugs and Non-Preferred Specialty Medications included on the Formulary, which are covered by the Benefits with a higher Copayment.
+Non-Preferred Drug: means a drug the PBM has determined offers less value and/or cost-effectiveness than Preferred Drugs.
+This would include non-preferred generic drugs, non-preferred brand name drugs and non-preferred Specialty Medications included on the Formulary, which are covered by the Benefits with a higher Copayment.

-Open Enrollment: means the yearly period where all members may make changes to their Benefits.
-The dates for this time period are set each year by ETF and the Group Insurance Board.
+Open Enrollment: means the yearly period when all members may make changes to their Benefits.
+The dates for this time period are set each year by ETF and the Board.